 Chronic lowering of groundwater levels has not historically occurred and is not currently occurring in the Basin.
 The results of the analysis indicate that groundwater levels could decline by a considerable amount below historical low levels in many areas of the Basin before a significant and unreasonable depletion of supply would occur.
-The reason thatfor this available groundwater levels could level decline considerably before significant and unreasonable depletions of groundwater supplies would occur is related to the fact that wells are located in the confined portion of the basinBasin and the aquifers occur at considerable deplets (see Figures 3.1-05 through 3.1-08).
+The reason for this available groundwater level decline is related to the fact that wells are located in the confined portion of the Basin and the aquifers occur at considerable depths (see Figures 3.1-05 through 3.1-08).
 In short, there is a high enough water column in most wells to support large groundwater declines before a significant loss of production capacity would occur.
 The analysis results are supported by the lack of reported pumping problems during historical periods of lowered groundwater levels.
-While accessing water from depths below historical low groundwater levels may require deeper pump settings than current, the cost for lowering pumps is not considered significant and unreasonable effects are assumed to occur if wells could no longer be used as designed.
+While accessing water from depths below historical low groundwater levels may require deeper pump settings than current, the cost for lowering pumps is not considered significant and unreasonable.
+Significant and unreasonable effects are assumed to occur if wells could no longer be used as designed.
 Because wells in the Basin are designed to produce from confined aquifers, this means maintaining pumping levels above the top of the aquifers.